-The Panel accepts that, in the absence of rebuttal from the Respondent, the Complainant has not at any time authorised or licensed the Respondent to use BOURSORAMA as a domain name, business or trading name, trade mark or in any other way.
+The Panel accepts, in the absence of rebuttal from the Respondent, that the Respondent is not commonly known by the disputed domain name.
+The Complainant has not at any time authorised or licensed the Respondent to use BOURSO as a domain name, business or trading name, trade mark or in any other way.
 In addition, nothing in the record shows any bona fide offering of goods or services from the disputed domain name on the part on the Respondent before the submission of the Complaint.
-Quite to the contrary, the Respondent used the domain name in connection with an active website impersonating the Complainant's website - which the Panel visited as part of its general powers under the Policy.